cleifwork/GAUTOCHARGER/README.md

 ## Environment Variables
 To run this project, you will need to add the following environment variables to your **GAUTOCHARGER** folder.
-`credentials.json` (File contains OAuth2.0 Client ID and Client Secret)
+`tapo_creds.config` (File contains tapo credentials and static IP of the smart plug)

 ## Installation